Leafwing-Studios/fop-rules/docs/character-options/powers/elementalist.md

 As you fan your hands, gushing air pours forth from your fingertips, stripping your foes of their defenses.
 Make an Expertise attack against each creature within a 15 foot radius cone.
 If you hit, deal 1d4 + Presence radiant damage and apply a stack of defenseless.

-If you have at least 4 stacks of primal exposure, make an attack against each creature within a 15 foot radius of yourself instead.
+If you have at least 4 stacks of primal exposure, make an attack against each other creature within a 15 foot radius of yourself instead.

 ### Life Step